DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * view grades (m/s)
 * delete outcome (m/s)

-#### Grade Book, Results and Scores
+#### Grade Book, Results and Scores (I1)

-If no “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Grade Book” will be available when the “Line Item” is available.
+If there isn't any data available regardind the  “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Grade Book” will be available once data about the “Line Item” is available.

 The "Grade Book, Results and Scores" tab provides a view to the performance of the users that have interacted with the tool.
 It is visible/accessible, if the tool